-Did you ever think of making money through an on-demand food delivery app like Just Eat or Deliveroo?
+Did you ever think of making money through an on-demand food delivery app like Uber Eats or Deliveroo?
 Well, I guess, it's the right time for you to get started as the on-demand food delivery apps have proven to be a lucrative investment for entrepreneurs while on the other hand, a challenging task for the app developers and an excellent service for the premium customers today.

 The shape of the food delivery market today